Health

 You should be tested in case you have:-

-• Symptoms of anemia, weakness, dizziness, and fatigue.
+• Symptoms of anaemia, weakness, dizziness, and fatigue.

-• a family history of genetic conditions like sickle cell anemia or thalassemia.
+• A family history of genetic conditions like sickle cell anaemia or thalassemia.

 • Chronic or long-term infection.